Pilot region ULM

 This prototype is the common sink for all transport related data going into the local pilots.
 A common routing graph, including all public transport schedules as well as the road network and all modes of vehicle sharing (i.e., the OpenBike pilot element and experimental Carsharing integration) allows for unified A to B routing over all modes of transport.
 As electric scooter sharing services are currently being rolled out throughout Germany, it is desirable to also include these services through the common Mobility Data Specification Interface.
 This allows for intermodal first/last mile transport to and from other mobility hubs, e.g., tram stations.

-This pilot will be designed to be able to integrate into multimodal journey planners from the get-go.
+This pilot was designed to be able to integrate into multimodal journey planners.
 Using Open APIs, it is meant to provide position and availability data that will then be integrated into any other routing services.
-Within the scope of SHAREPLACE the integration will be tested in conjunction with the ulmrouting pilot element.
+Within the scope of SHAREPLACE the integration was tested in conjunction with the ulmrouting pilot element.
 The two parts are meant to work as a whole together.